stacks-network/docs/src/pages/data-storage/collection-type.md

 You should also familiarize yourself with the [Collection](https://github.com/blockstack/blockstack-collections/blob/master/src/types/collection.ts) class and review [the existing Collection types](https://github.com/blockstack/blockstack-collections/tree/master/src/types).
 Keep in mind, someone else may have already added a custom type similar to what you want to add.

-Collection types can be written in `.js` Javascript or `.ts` (Typescript) files.
-Typescript is a typed superset of Javascript, you can [read the language documentation](https://www.typescriptlang.org/) to learn more.
+Collection types can be written in `.js` JavaScript or `.ts` (TypeScript) files.
+TypeScript is a typed superset of JavaScript, you can [read the language documentation](https://www.typescriptlang.org/) to learn more.

 ## Essential steps for creating a Collection type

-This section demonstrates how to create a new collection type using Typescript.
-While this is written in Typescript, the steps in Javascript are the same.
+This section demonstrates how to create a new collection type using TypeScript.
+While this is written in TypeScript, the steps in JavaScript are the same.
 Follow these steps to create a new collection type:

 1. Create a new `.ts` file and open it for editing.
 2. Import the `Collection` class.